 The names you will almost certainly see if they can get access to the market will be:

 All are already active in the US market, and all will try to find a California sports betting partner.

 What would retail sports betting look like in California?

 The California Gaming Control Board states that there are 59 tribal casinos and a number of racetracks, creating a large pool of locations where retail sports betting could take place.
 Traditionally, retail sportsbooks are located inside casinos complete with food and drinks.
-Some properties like sportsbooks in Indiana have betting kiosks in addition to a physical betting window.
+Some properties, like the sportsbooks in Indiana, have betting kiosks in addition to a physical betting window.

 When sportsbooks do arrive in California, and they aren’t legal yet, the majority will be at the state’s tribal casinos.
 Any joint compact between the tribes and California’s government will focus on that.

 How online sports betting might look in California